OlegRozman/aziokbd/README.md

 I'm not the author of this driver.
-This is a modified version for Fedora.
+This is a modified instruction for Fedora

 ```
 sudo dnf install dkms kernel-devel kernel-headers